-The third family of lemurs are the Indriidae.
+The third family of lemurs is the Indriidae.
 They include the nocturnal and during daytime perfectly hidden wooly lemurs and Madagascar’s largest lemur, the Indri.
-With its loud, through the forest resounding songs it probably remains most impressively in the memory of most travellers.
+With its loud, through the forest resounding songs, it probably remains most impressively in the memory of most travelers.
 The gentle giants of the red island weigh up to 10 kg.
-The second largest lemurs of the island, but unfortunately all already threatened with extinction, are the Sifakas.
-They include nine species: the Silky Sifakas, which are also called the angels of the forest, the Diademed Sifakas, the Edward’s Sifakas, the bearish Coquerel’s Sifakas, Van-Decken Sifakas, Crowned Sifakas, Verreaux’ Sifakas and Golden Crowned Sifakas.
+The second-largest lemurs of the island, but unfortunately all already threatened with extinction, are the Sifakas.
+They include nine species: the Silky Sifakas, which are also called the angels of the forest, the Diademed Sifakas, Edward’s Sifakas, the bearish Coquerel’s Sifakas, Van-Decken Sifakas, Crowned Sifakas, Verreaux’ Sifakas, and Golden-Crowned Sifakas.
 The Black Sifaka is one of the rarest primates in the world.
 The species has fewer than 155 individuals still alive, the absolute last of its kind.

 The fourth and last family of lemurs are the sportive lemurs.
 They are nocturnal, during the day they can be found oversleep blinking from their tree heights.
 Each region has its own kind of sportive lemur.